May officially opens the Summer Blockbuster season and it opens with a BANG! to say the least. Let's jump in...

 May 3rd

-• Iron Man 3: There isn't much that needs to be said other than "see this film!"
+- Iron Man 3: There isn't much that needs to be said other than "see this film!"
 The trailers that I've seen make me want to see this film even more.

-• Generation Um...: is a glum New Yorker who steals a video camera on whim and begins to tape the 2 twenty something babes ( - the blonde & - the brunette, funny how that always seems to work out like that) who just happen to be very comfortable with their sexuality.
+- Generation Um...: Keanu Reeves is a glum New Yorker who steals a video camera on whim and begins to tape the 2 twenty something babes (Adelaide Clemens - the blonde & Bojana Novakovic - the brunette, funny how that always seems to work out like that) who just happen to be very comfortable with their sexuality.
 Though I'm not sure why Neo is so glum, at least from the trailer, when he hangs around with 2 nubile hotties where it's pretty much implied that sex amongst the 3 is a given.
 The trailer gave me a Sex, Lies & Videotape kind of feel with a combination of 1997's Two Girls and a Guy (the hot blonde, hot brunette and the dude they're sleeping with unknowingly).
 I also got a feeling that Keanu is doing some soul searching which is why he steals the camera in the first place.
 I'm gonna pass on this.

 May 1oth

-• The Great Gatsby: One of the few required reading books that I read in high school (and I hated reading) that I actually still refer to (sorry Le Morte D'Arthur) comes back to the big screen. directs an all-star cast in this retelling of F. Scott Fitzgerald's classic work.
+- The Great Gatsby: One of the few required reading books that I read in high school (and I hated reading) that I actually still refer to (sorry Le Morte D'Arthur) comes back to the big screen.
+Baz Luhrmann directs an all-star cast in this retelling of F. Scott Fitzgerald's classic work.
 The preview is fun to watch as Luhrmann put a lot of color into the sets so they seem to jump out at you.
 I will be seeing this film.

-• Peeples: Craig Robinson is marrying Kerry Washington and he heads out to the Hamptons to meet her parents, David Alan Grier and S. Epatha Merkerson.
+- Peeples: Craig Robinson is marrying Kerry Washington and he heads out to the Hamptons to meet her parents, David Alan Grier and S. Epatha Merkerson.
 Tyler Perry's latest release looks a lot like Meet the Parents.
 Everything Robinson does to ingratiate himself to Grier & Merkerson backfires in a big way.

-• No One Lives: A relatively unknown cast in a horror film where a young couple stop in a small town in the middle of nowhere (when does anything good ever happen in this scenario?).
+- No One Lives: A relatively unknown cast in a horror film where a young couple stop in a small town in the middle of nowhere (when does anything good ever happen in this scenario?).
 There are taken captive by a group of townies, who rob and kill people kind of like 1997's Breakdown.
 The problem here is that the couple are not exactly the meek tourist type.
 The male of the couple survives and turns the table on his captors.
 It doesn't look like they stand a chance.
 It gets bloody.

 May 17th

-• Star Trek: Into Darkness: Same as Iron Man 3, "see this film!"
+- Star Trek: Into Darkness: Same as Iron Man 3, "see this film!"
 Kirk, Spock and the possibility of Khan.
 What else do you need?

-• Frances Ha: stars in this directed film about a young Manhattanite who doesn't have any viable means of income but is a "free spirit" with friends who's archetype only seem to exist in films about New York City.
+- Frances Ha: Greta Gerwig stars in this Noah Baumbach directed film about a young Manhattanite who doesn't have any viable means of income but is a "free spirit" with friends who's archetype only seem to exist in films about New York City.
 The trailer is almost incomprehensible as Gerwig drops hipsterisms and gallivants through the city.
 According to the synopsis she's "following her dreams, even as their possible reality dwindles."
 This is a film that I suspect New Yorkers would like but most people would have a hard time relating to.
 Baumbach has done some excellent work in the past but it's never really been mainstream by any stretch.

-• Black Rock: A trio of hotties, led by , decide its a good idea to rekindle their friendship at a remote island Maine which just happened to be their childhood getaway.
+- Black Rock: A trio of hotties, led by Kate Bosworth, decide its a good idea to rekindle their friendship at a remote island Maine which just happened to be their childhood getaway.
 Naturally their not alone.
 Let me make one thing clear...Nothing good ever, I mean ever, happens when people aged 18-34 go into the woods.
 Death awaits those usually in the form of a large, indestructible man with sharp objects.
 Or in this case, 3 similarly aged dudes who hold a grudge or something and decide to make the ladies disappear.
 The point is, the woods are not safe.

 May 24th

-• Fast and the Furious 6: Yes, it's the 6th installment of the franchise.
+- Fast and the Furious 6: Yes, it's the 6th installment of the franchise.
 It's now almost annoying as the 37 Saw films.
 Enough already.

 May 31st

-• After Earth: Set in the future, Will Smith and his son go back to Earth, crash land and find the old big blue marble a dangerous place for humans.
+- After Earth: Set in the future, Will Smith and his son go back to Earth, crash land and find the old big blue marble a dangerous place for humans.
 Apparently Smith is getting long in the tooth to save Earth so now he needs the assistance of his son.
 There's some cool stuff going on in the preview but I'm not sure if I'm ready to see Will Smith needing help saving Earth.
 The trailer doesn't fill you in on why Earth needed to be abandon (in Oblivion it was a war with aliens that left the planet uninhabitable despite victory) but it's science fiction I'm not that concerned.
 I will wait to see what kind of buzz this film generates before making a commitment.

 No comments: